sapo17/BachelorThesis/python/material-optimizer/README.md

   ```
   Critical Dr.Jit compiler failure: jit_optix_compile(): optixModuleGetCompilationState() indicates that the compilation did not complete succesfully.
 The module's compilation state is: 0x2363
   ```
-  - The problem seems to be known and will be fixed in the upcoming versions.
+  - The problem seems to be known and will be fixed in the upcoming mitsuba versions.
 [See Also](https://github.com/mitsuba-renderer/mitsuba3/issues/408)